BjornWilliams/DocsVersaTul/docs/source/efcore.rst

     // Create a base repository interface that inherits IRepository<TEntity, TKey>
     // this will ensure all CRUD functionality is supported by every repository that inherits
     // from this interface.
-Also specifing the TKey value as ``int`` to reduce complexity. public interface IRepository<TEntity> : IRepository<TEntity, int> where TEntity : class, new() {
+    // Optional: Specifing the TKey value here as ``int`` can reduce complexity for other repositories. public interface IRepository<TEntity> : IRepository<TEntity, int> where TEntity : class, new() {

     }

-    // Create project specific repository
-    public interface IPlayerRepository : IRepository<PlayerData>
+    // Create project specific repository from IRepository<TEntity> interface. public interface IPlayerRepository : IRepository<PlayerData>
     {
         //project specific methods can be added here